rashok8/Vector-Addition-using-GPU-Kernel-function-CUDA-Memory/README.md

     int blk_in_grid = ceil( float(N) / thr_per_blk );
 ```

-Now we launch the kernel function on the GPU:
+Launching the kernel function on the GPU:

 ```c
     // Launch kernel